The Top Six Mental Health Benefits Of Exercise

-Sometimes, prevention can be one of the greatest benefits of all.
+Sometimes, prevention can be one of the most important benefits of all, even if you can’t see its impact.
 Taking care of your physical health can ultimately help you afford the luxury of bypassing certain mental health issues.
-Taking care of yourself always pays off, even if you are not immediately or consciously aware of its benefits.
+Practicing self-care can pay off, even if you are not immediately or consciously aware of its benefits.

 A Final Word On Exercise And Mental Health

-The benefits of exercise on mental health are undeniable; however, getting your body moving regularly does not automatically mean that you’ll never deal with any challenges in life.
+The benefits of exercise on mental health can be undeniable; however, getting your body moving regularly does not automatically mean that you’ll never deal with any challenges in life.
 Left unchecked, these challenges can take a toll on your physical, emotional, and mental health.
-Exercise certainly plays a very powerful role in the quality of mental health; however, it is not the only determining factor or end-all.
+Exercise certainly can play a powerful role in the quality of your mental health; however, it is not the only determining factor.

 Exercise can provide many mental health benefits, but it is not a substitute for therapy and other mental health services.
 If you are struggling to cope with mental health challenges, know that you don’t have to go through it on your own.
 BetterHelp is an online therapy platform that can connect you with an experienced, licensed therapist who is trained to guide you toward more positive mental well-being.
 You can meet with your therapist from anywhere you feel comfortable—as long as you have a reliable internet connection.
 Connect day or night and choose from mediums such as phone calls, video chats, or messaging.
 Online therapy lets you take more control over your therapeutic experience.